nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 This version of the specification supports inclusion of intended vaccinations which were not given as defined by Digital Child Health.
 For details of the requirements see [National Events Management Service - Vaccinations](https://developer.nhs.uk/apis/ems-beta/vaccinations_1.html) or versions as subsequently published.

-Consumers should be aware that the presence of a vaccination not given record is only in relation to an intended vaccination event on a given day, that is it is not stating the vaccination has definitely never been given.
+Consumers should be aware that the presence of a vaccination not given record is only in relation to an intended vaccination event on a given day - that is, it is not stating the vaccination has definitely never been given.

 ### Populating elements for an immunisation not given